andreas-schoch/dominoscript/readme.md

 ### Unicode to Domino Lookup Table

-Wiith DominoScript you can output unicode characters to the console.
+Wiith DominoScript you can output Unicode characters to the console.
 Here is a lookup table for the ASCII range.

 ### Control characters (ASCII 0-31)